+{Seal}

+(Translator Signature)

-{Seal} (Notary Public Signature) My commission expires (name of translator), affirm that the above is a true and perfect translation of the original document (insert type: diploma, transcript, etc.).
-(Translator Signature) State of Arkansas County of On this the , 20, before me, day of (name of notary), the undersigned notary, personally appeared (name(s) of signer(s)), known to me (or satisfactorily proven) to be the person whose name(s) is/are subscribed to the within instrument and acknowledged that he/she/they executed the same for the purpose therein contained.
-In witness whereof I hereunto set my hand and official seal. {Seal} (Notary Public Signature) My commission expires fee to expedite the authentication process.
+.
+20 On this the day of , before me. (name of notary), the undersigned notary, personally appeared (name(s) of signer(s)), known to me (or satisfactorily proven) to be the person whose name(s) is/are subscribed to the within instrument and acknowledged that he/she/they executed the same for the purpose therein contained.
+In witness whereof I hereunto set my hand and official seal.

+(Notary Public Signature)

+My commission expires

+fee to expedite the authentication process.
 We strive to process all authentication requests within 24-48 hours of their receipt.

 How can I verify that a notary public is registered with the Arkansas Secretary of State?

 You may perform a preliminary notary public search on our website:

-www.sos.arkansas.gov/bcs I send them separately to the proper divisions?
+www.sos.arkansas.gov/bcs